 Outside of London:

-You can claim up to £4 for food if you volunteer for over four hours, with a valid receipt.
+You can claim up to £5 for food if you volunteer for over four consecutive hours, with a valid receipt.
 These expenses can be claimed from your supervisor.

 Volunteering at St Mungo’s is a fantastic way to gain skills and experience to enter paid employment in the sector.
 The organisation has a number of ways to support volunteers to progress within St Mungo’s, including opportunities to apply to the internal locum bank and long-term duty worker roles after three months.